GustaveWALDRON/Warframe_Database/Weapons/README.md

 - Projectile_Type : Hitscan, Project ile, Continuous or AoE
 - Fire_Rate : Obvious
 - Magazine_Size : Obvious
+  - Bows have no magazine size (except Attica and Zhuge)
 - Reload_Time : Obvious

 ## Miscellaneous notes
-- Bows have no magazine size (except Attica and Zhuge)
+Data mostly taken for the Wikia, but the game has precedence